neil314159/portfolio-project-1/README.md

 ## Purpose

-Remote/Guide provides people with a list of the top cities and towns in Ireland suitable for remote working.
-This is based on criteria such as the price of renting or buying a house, the crime rate, the number of amenities in the area.
-The user is also provied with statistics on remote working, a resource page with links to recommended products and a newsletter to receive updates.
+The purpose of the Remote/Guide site is to provide people with information on places in Ireland suitable for remote working.
+These places are ranked by criteria such as the cost of renting or buying a house, the rate of crime, the amenities in the area.
+Each listing provides direct links on where to rent or buy accommodation for the area.

+There is also a list of useful products for someone who wants to work from home, with links on where to purchase them.
+The user can sign up for a newsletter to learn more about remote working.

 The site can be viewed [here](https://neil314159.github.io/portfolio-project-1/).